-THE CANID PROJECT: EDUCATING THROUGH PHOTOGRAPHY, NARRATIVE, AND COMMUNITY OUTREACH
+THE CANID PROJECT: EDUCATING THROUGH VISUAL STORYTELLING, CREATIVE NARRATIVE, TOURISM, AND COMMUNITY OUTREACH

 As branching features, The Canid Project provides the only species-specific fox rehabilitation program in Louisiana.
 Through state-permitted program we rescue, rehabilitate, and release orphaned and injured Red and Gray Foxes.
 We also offer consultations on humane and ethical deterrence methods of foxes and coyotes, and/or the retrieval of injured or orphaned urban Red and Gray Foxes (and coyote on a case by case basis).
 The ultimate goal is to work to coexist with our wild canids; through these community efforts we hope to add to what our photography, and narrative-based talks and exhibitions will bring to the table.